status-im/help.status.im/docs/en/status-communities/join-a-channel.md

 Status allows you to organize your conversations with your contacts into designated spaces called ["channels"](channels-your-quick-start-guide.md).
 Channels bring the right people and information together for a common purpose , like a specific project or topic.

 All members of a [community](about-status-communities.md) can browse and join open channels.
 For a token-gated channels, you must [meet the requirements](understand-token-requirements-in-channels.md) to  be a member of that channel.

 ## Join an open channel

-Open channels are the ones that do not have a lock (fazer uma intro sobre isso)
+The open channels are those which do not have a lock icon next to them.
+When you join a community, you automatically have access to these channels.

 === "Mobile"

 1. From the tab bar, tap :mobile-community: Communities.